aiven/devportal/docs/tools/cli/project.rst

   * - Parameter
     - Information
   * - ``email`` (required)
-    - Note: this is a positional argument
+    - Note: This is a positional argument
   * - ``--project``
     - The project to remove the user from